Terrell Glenn (bishop): Episcopacy and transition to ACNA

 In early 2012, a majority of AMIA congregations elected to remain canonically in the Rwandan church and pursue full membership and "dual citizenship" in the ACNA, forming PEARUSA.
 Barnum and Glenn were given temporary responsibility for PEARUSA congregations pending the election and consecration of new bishops.
 After new bishops were elected for PEARUSA, Glenn moved to Houston to plant the Church of the Apostles in the newly forming ACNA Diocese of the Western Gulf Coast.

 In 2017, Glenn returned to St. Andrew's to serve as campus pastor for its Charleston city location under Steve Wood, rector of St. Andrew's and diocesan bishop of the Carolinas.
 In 2020, Glenn returned to Raleigh to serve as area bishop for North Carolina congregations in the Diocese of the Carolinas.
 That year, the Church of the Apostles, which Glenn had planted in 2000, moved from the Anglican Diocese of Christ Our Hope to Glenn's jurisdiction in the Diocese of the Carolinas.
-He also serves as dean for College of Bishops affairs in the ACNA.
+He also served as dean for College of Bishops affairs in the ACNA.